vaexio/vaex/README.rst

 These expressions can be added to the dataset, creating what we call a *virtual column*.
-These virtual columns are simular to normal columns, except they do not waste memory.
+These virtual columns are similar to normal columns, except they do not waste memory.

 .. code:: ipython3